emhart/10-simple-rules-data-storage/manuscript/manuscript.md

 # Rule 5: Data should be stored in an easily-usable format {-}

-Not only data should be stored in an open format (Rule 4), but it should also be stored in a format that computers can easily use for processing.
+Not only should data be stored in an open format (Rule 4), but it should also be stored in a format that computers can easily use for processing.
 This is especially crucial as datasets become larger.
 Easily-usable data is best achieved by using standard data formats that have open specifications (e.g., CSV, XML, JSON, HDF5), or by using databases.
 Such data formats can be handled by a variety of programming languages, as efficient and well-tested libraries for parsing them are typically available.
 These standard data formats also ensure interoperability, facilitate re-use, and reduce the chances of data loss or mistakes being introduced during conversion between formats.
-Examples of machine-readable open formats that would *not* be easy to process include data included in the text of a Word or PDF file, or scanned images of tabular data from a paper source.
+Examples of machine-readable open formats that would *not* be easy to process include data included in the text of a Microsoft Word or PDF file, or scanned images of tabular data from a paper source.

 When data can be easily imported into familiar software, whether it be a scripting language, a spreadsheet, or any other computer program that can import